Archive

 Number of distinct silhouettes for a function containing four statements

 Predicting the future requires lots of data on the underlying processes that drive events.
-Modeling events is an iterative process.
+Modelling events is an iterative process.
 Build a model, check against reality, adjust model, rinse and repeat.

 If the COVID-19 experience trains people to be suspicious of future predictions made by models, it will have done something positive.